KyberNetwork/developer-portal/docs/guide-reserves.md

 testrpc
 ```

-In another, run the script.
+In another terminal, run the script.
 ```
 ./node_modules/.bin/truffle test scripts/deployment.js
 ```

-### Notes
+#### Notes
-1. The script uses test tokens, which it generates according to the json file at `smart-contracts/deployment_input.json`.
+1. The script uses test tokens, which is configured in the JSON file at `smart-contracts/deployment_input.json`.
-2. In the testing part of the script, under `"set eth to dgd rate"`, we initialise rates for 1 token.
+2. In the testing part of the script, under `"set eth to dgd rate"`, we initialize rates for 1 token.
 In order to change/add tokens, this part should be modified.
 3. For more information on how to change/add the set rates functionality, refer to [this section](guide-reserves.md#step-2-deploying-contracts).
 4. The validity of rates is determined by calls to `setValidRateDurationInBlocks()`.
 It is set to a large value (1000000) at the start of the script and reduced to 256 at the end of it.
 Refer to [the API](api-conversionrates.md#setvalidratedurationinblocks) for more information.
 5. If any problems with rates validity occur, the second call to `setValidRateDurationInBlocks()` can be removed manually.

-## Public testnet deployment
+### Public testnet deployment
 Here, we will walk you through an example to set up a reserve on the Ropsten testnet.

-### Before you begin
+#### Before you begin
 Check that you have the following:
 1. [node.js](https://nodejs.org/en/download/)
 2. [web3 v1.0.0](https://www.npmjs.com/package/web3)
 3. An ETH account.
 You can easily create one on [MEW](https://www.myetherwallet.com/), [MyCrypto](https://mycrypto.com/), or [MetaMask](https://metamask.io/).
 4. Ropsten ETH.
 You may get some from the [MetaMask faucet](https://faucet.metamask.io/) or [Ropsten faucet](http://faucet.ropsten.be:3001/).

-### Step 1: Set reserve
+#### Step 1: Set reserve
 Create a  local directory and clone the `deployment-tutorial` branch of our [smart contracts repo](https://github.com/KyberNetwork/smart-contracts) on GitHub.

 ```
 git clone -b deployment_tutorial https://github.com/KyberNetwork/smart-contracts.git
 ```

-#### Adding Tokens
+##### Adding Tokens
 After you have a local copy, go to `web3deployment` directory and open `ropsten.json`, where you will find a list of currently supported tokens on Kyber Network.

 ```json